barumau/pandunia/english/FAQ.md

 #### Did Esperanto and its kind influence Pandunia?

-Yes, with a limited effect.
+In the end, very little.
 Esperanto has an ingenious system for marking parts of speech (PoS) with vowel endings.
 In Esperanto nouns end in -o, adjectives end in -a, verbs in -i and adverbs in -e.
 (These are the dictionary forms.
 Some of them are inflected in actual use.)
-Similar PoS marking systems are used in the offshoots of Esperanto.
-Most notable offshoots are Ido and Novial.
-In Novial the endings are different: nouns end in -e or -um, adjectives in -i, verbs in -a and adverbs in -men.
-Almost all words were marked with the part of speech markers in Esperanto and its kind.
+Similar PoS marking systems are used in the offshoots of Esperanto, such as Ido and Novial.
+The system is fascinating and it was tested in the development of Pandunia.
+However, it didn't fit together with Pandunia's diverse vocabulary and actually it made the grammar more complicated than what it needs to be.
+So finally all obvious Esperanto influences were left out.

-Pandunia is different.
-It has part of speech markers for the noun, the verb and the adjective, but they are not always required.
-For example, when the root word is an adjective, it doesn't need the adjectival ending.
-Moreover, the endings are never inflected in Pandunia.
-So Pandunia is, in its core, a completely different type of language.

 #### Are the makers of Pandunia aware of the history of the IAL movement?